Deploying Pexip Infinity on Amazon Web Services (AWS)

 There are three main deployment options for your Pexip Infinity platform when using the AWS cloud:

 - Private cloud: all nodes are deployed within an AWS Virtual Private Cloud (VPC).
-Private addressing is used for all nodes and connectivity is achieved by configuring a VPN tunnel from the corporate network to the AWS VPC.
+Private addressing is used for all nodes and connectivity is achieved by configuring a VPN tunnel between the corporate network and the AWS VPC.
 As all nodes are private, this is equivalent to an on-premises deployment which is only available to users internal to the organization.

 - Hybrid cloud: the Management Node, and optionally some Conferencing Nodes, are deployed in the corporate network.
-A VPN tunnel is created from the corporate network to the AWS VPC.
+A VPN tunnel is created between the corporate network and the AWS VPC.
 Additional Conferencing Nodes are deployed in the AWS VPC and are managed from the on-premises Management Node.
 The AWS-hosted Conferencing Nodes can be either internally-facing, privately-addressed (private cloud) nodes; or externally-facing, publicly-addressed (public cloud) nodes; or a combination of private and public nodes (where the private nodes are in a different Pexip Infinity system location to the public nodes).
+You may also want to consider dynamic bursting, where the AWS-hosted Conferencing Nodes are only started up and used when you have reached capacity on your on-premises nodes.

 The following limitations currently apply: